cinnData/DataSci-Summer/[DS-12] HTML data in Python.md

 This allows us to use the function `BeautifulSoup()`, which can be applied to any string containing HTML code. `BeautifulSoup` **parses** the HTML code, learning the tree structure encoded there, which is then stored in a **soup object**.
 Let us see how this works in our example.

 We create a string variable, whose value is the HTML document.
-The triple quote mark stops the Python interpeter having trouble with the line breaks.
+Note that the triple quote mark stops the Python interpeter having trouble with the line breaks.

 ```
 In [2]: html_str = '''<html>